How the COVID-19 Pandemic Affects My Schizoaffective Anxiety

 I’m not that worried for myself, because I’ve been able to stay at home, although I was worried yesterday when I developed a slight cough.
 It’s gone away.

-I’m worried about my parents because my dad is sick already (not with COVID-19) and my mom is a professor, though she is now working remotely from home.
+I’m worried about my parents because my dad is sick already (not with COVID-19) and my mom is a professor, though she is now working from home.
 I’m also worried about my husband Tom because he works full-time at a bank, which is open.
 I know everyone says to stay at home, but some people can’t.
 Being able to stay at home is a privilege, though I am used to doing this.
-I know, for many, the new routine is isolating.

 Schizoaffective Anxiety and the Fear Surrounding COVID-19